rpm-software-management/dnf-plugins-core/README.rst

  Bug reporting etc.
 ====================

 Please report discovered bugs to the `Red Hat bugzilla <https://bugzilla.redhat.com/>`_ following this `guide <https://github.com/rpm-software-management/dnf/wiki/Bug-Reporting>`_.
-If you planed to propose the patch in the report, consider `contribution`_ instead.
+If you planned to propose the patch in the report, consider `contribution`_ instead.

 Freenode's irc channel ``#yum`` is meant for discussions related to both Yum and DNF.
 Questions should be asked there, issues discussed.
 Remember: ``#yum`` is not a support channel and prior research is expected from the questioner.